floatdrop/yajob/readme.md

 ### tag(name)
 Default: `default`

-Sets `name` of the MongoDB collection, where to save jobs.
+Sets `name` of the MongoDB collection, that will be used to save and get jobs.

 ### delay(milliseconds)